Tips to Improve Vaginal pH

 Acidic environments aren’t always seen as a good thing.
 But in the case of the vagina, an acidic feminine pH is just right.
 Maintaining vaginal pH balance can promote good vaginal health and may help stave off menopause-related symptoms such as dryness, irritation, itching, or discharge.
-Here we provide several science-backed lifestyle habits and home remedies that can help to keep your vaginal pH balanced, naturally.
+In case you’re wondering how to balance vaginal pH, here we provide several science-backed lifestyle habits and home remedies to restore pH balance during menopause and beyond.

 You might remember from middle school chemistry that pH is a measure of how acidic or alkaline a substance is.
 According to Bonafide Chief Medical Officer, Dr. Alyssa Dweck, a healthy vagina is naturally acidic, with a pH level ranging from 3.7 to 4.5.
 During menopause, this vaginal pH level can become slightly elevated, with the pH level closer to 5.3.1 Regardless, vaginal environments with a healthy balance of acidity are typically better equipped to fight off infections and irritation.2 In short, the right feminine pH balance helps keep your vagina both comfortable and healthy.
-But what happens if your vaginal pH balance is off and what can women do to improve their vaginal pH?
+But what happens if your vaginal pH balance is off?
+What are some symptoms of unbalanced pH levels and what can women do to improve their vaginal pH?

-Vaginal pH is maintained by the right balance of good and bad bacteria.3 When those bacteria get thrown out of whack, the vagina can become less acidic and more prone to infections like bacterial vaginosis or yeast infections.4 These infections may be marked by symptoms, 5 such as:
+Vaginal pH is maintained by the right balance of good and bad bacteria.3 When those bacteria get thrown out of whack, the vagina can become less acidic and more prone to infections like bacterial vaginosis or yeast infections.4 These infections may be marked by symptoms of unbalanced pH levels, 5 such as:

 • Thin white, gray, or green discharge